The relevance of symbolic logic to other subjects

 SYMBOLIC LOGIC AND PHILOSOPHY

 Let's consider why symbolic logic is of special interest to the philosopher.
-Applying the formal techniques of logic to a vague philosophical argument can help to clearly display the controversial parts of the argument.
-Symbolic statements are free of vagueness and ambiguity.
+Applying the formal techniques of logic to a vague philosophical argument can help to clearly display the controversial parts of the argument because symbolic statements are free of vagueness and ambiguity.

 For example, one philosopher claims that from the premise "God is loving and all-powerful" she can deduce the sentence "There shouldn't be earthquakes or murder or any other evil in the world."
 Some philosophers initially are likely to agree that this is a valid deduction; others are likely to disagree.
 One reason for the disagreement is that it's so hard to tell just what the two sentences are really saying.
 But if the sentences are translated into symbolic logic, then the sentences will be precise.
 With precise sentences it is much clearer whether the conclusion does or doesn't follow from the premises.
 If the conclusion doesn't follow, then it will be clearer just what else must be assumed to make the conclusion follow.
 Then the philosophers can concentrate on discussing whether these additional assumptions are acceptable.
 Therefore, the use of symbolic logic can help (and has helped) direct the philosophers' discussions toward the crucial points in their disputes.